-The parking lot on the east side of the convention hall and City Hall is torn up and still under construction.
+The new City Hall opened on September 25, 2017.
+The parking lot on the east side of the convention hall and City Hall has also been completed and landscaped.
+It includes a new pedestrian pathway to Baltimore Avenue.
 The parking lot on the west side of the building is renovated but is only for use of the police and city personnel -- not the public.
-The east parking lot, including a new pedestrian pathway to Baltimore Avenue, is expected to open in early 2018.

 Earlier, we reported that the City has been able to secure a bond in the maximum principal amount of up to $18 million at a fixed interest rate of only 2.375% for a 25-year loan period.
 This equates to a savings of approximately $123,000/year and $3 million over the life of the loan.
 See our most recent Fact Sheet about costs of building the City Hall Complex.